Skip to content

 Estimating the population impact

-We estimated that this policy would reduce the prevalence of adult UK obesity rates by approximately 7%
+We estimated that this policy would reduce the prevalence of adult UK obesity rates 3%

 Estimating the per-person impact

-This study found Nutri-Score effective in achieving a 6% total energy reduction, compared to no front-of-packaging label, which is equivalent to a 0–54 kcal reduction in energy intake per person per day as per tables published in Hollands et al. (2015).
+This study found that labels were effective in reducing the purchase of calories by 0.05 SMD in comparison to no labels.
+This is equivalent to a 0-54 kcal reduction in energy intake per person per day as published in Hollands et al. (2015).
 For the modelling, we assume an average reduction of 27 calories per person (adult) per day.

 Estimating the population reach